derek-dorey/TFTP-Server/README.txt

 2. ClientInterface.java implements the client side of the TFTP as follows:
 	* Create a Client class
-	* Print operatin information to the terminal
+	* Print operation information to the terminal
 	* Convert the buffer readline to integer and print it to the terminal
 	* Send File based on the integer value of the buffer reader.